 Presents a study of the techniques of calculus with emphasis placed on the application of these concepts to business and management related problems.
-The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions
+The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions are studied.
+Not open to students with credit in MATH 180.

-180 ANALYTIC GEOMETRY AND CALCULUS I 5 UNITS
+180 ANALYTIC GEOMETRY AND CALCULUS I